-The CIPFA Code requires that where assets are subject to revaluation, their year-end carrying value should reflect the fair value at that date.
-The Council has adopted a rolling revaluation model which sees all land and buildings revalued in a five-year cycle, with investment properties and assets held for sale being revalued annually.
+The CIPFA Code requires that where

-The valuation of these assets involves the use of two management experts (the valuers) and incorporates assumptions and estimates which impact materially on the reported values.
+assets are subject to revaluation, their year-end carrying value should reflect the fair value at that date.
+The Council has adopted a rolling revaluation model investment properties and assets held the use of two management experts assumptions and estimates which impact materially on the reported values.
 There are risks relating to the valuation process.
-As a result of the rolling programme of revaluations, there is a risk that individual assets which have not been revalued for up to four years are not valued at their materially correct fair value.
-In addition. as some of the valuations are undertaken at the start of the year there is a risk that the fair value as the assets is materially different at the year end.
+As a result of the rolling programme of revaluations, there is a risk that individual assets four years are not valued at their materially correct fair value.
+In addition.